jackmoore/jackmoore.github.io/wheelzoom.md

 ---
 title: jQuery Wheelzoom
 layout: post
-meta: A plugin to enlarge IMG elements on mousewheel or touchpad scroll.
+meta: A plugin to zoom IMG elements on mousewheel or touchpad scroll.
 permalink: /wheelzoom/
 ---